What Does a Movie Animal Trainer Do?

 How to Get the Job

-Instead of or in addition to a traditional resume, produce a short video that shows off your skill with animals.
+Instead of or in addition to a traditional resume, produce a short video that demonstrates your skill with animals.

 Gain experience by seeking opportunities through organizations such as the Animal Behavior Institute.